Year 5 is the third year group in Key Stage 2.

 Spellings are given on Tuesdays to practice ready for a test the following Monday.

 If your child is struggling with their homework please ensure they speak to their teacher on a Monday morning.

-Year 5 children are expected to read each evening for at least 30 minutes and write their own comment in their reading record (where possible).
+Year 5 children are expected to read each evening either independently or with an adult and should write their own comment in their reading record (where possible).

 Please click here to see our Year 5 Reading List.

 Children in Year 5 and Year 6 may bring a mobile phone in to school.

 Please ask the office staff for a permission letter, these need to be signed and returned to school before any phones are allowed in.

 Mobile phones may not be used in school and should be handed in to the class teacher for safe keeping during the day.
 MeetingTeachers Parents' Evenings take place in the Autumn and Spring terms - a private 15-minute appointment with your child's teacher to discuss progress.

 If you wish to see your child's teacher at any other time, please speak to them in the first instance when you pick up your child from school.
 Teachers are always happy for you to make an appointment to see them which you can do through the School Office.